Naenaedadader/Image-regression/README.md

 First step download data for creating datablock and dataloader.

+Second in Datablock defined find_x for Imageblock and find_y for pointblock which is the center of the person's face.

-Second using resnet18 and sigmoid_fun which y range is [-1~1] to train modle.
+Third using resnet18 and sigmoid_fun which y range is [-1~1] to train modle.

-Third find learning rate then see the result.
+Fourth find learning rate then see the result.

 Finally using OpenCV to verify the modle.